-Overview of all licence types issued by the Export Control Organisation that you can apply or register for to export controlled military or dual-use Items.
+Overview of all licence types issued by the Export Control Organisation that you can apply or register for to export controlled military or dual-use items.

 If you export military or dual-use Items that are controlled for export purposes - either because they are listed on a UK Strategic Export Control List, listed in a specific sanctions list or controlled under the End-Use Controls - then you will need to apply for an appropriate licence from the UK’s Export Control Organisation (ECO).

-There are a number of differing licence types which might provide with you appropriate licensing coverage for your export or trading activities, as long as you can meet all relevant terms and conditions.
+There are a number of differing licence types which might provide you with appropriate licensing coverage for your export or trading activities, as long as you can meet all relevant terms and conditions.

 In this guide you can access more information on the range and types of licences available - including general differences and how and when to use them.
 You can also find out about useful tools and systems to assist you in applying for a licence.